 Due to some of the rarer material turning up on these tapes, public domain videos became a necessary evil for cartoon collectors for the better part of the next decade and a half.
 Perhaps inspired by Republic Pictures reclaiming the copyright to It's a Wonderful Life in 1993, around the turn of the century Warner Bros. would begin aggressively pursuing legal action against many of these video labels for infringing on their characters and--probably more importantly--for not clearing the still-copyrighted music used in all of the Looney Tunes cartoons.
 Many companies gave up outright and stopped including Warner material on their releases, while others tried to slip them into their "one hour" collections under the radar.
 A new batch of public domain companies would spring up again in the age of DVD.

 A former national sales manager for the New York-based Films, Inc., Feltenstein had made a name for himself by unearthing and revitalizing classic films for the revival-house circuit--including securing distribution rights for the works of French auteur Jacques Tati and supervising a Cinemascope restoration of The King and I for Fox.
+Closer to home, he had also earned critical praise for producing Porky Pig in Hollywood, a touring two-hour festival of black and white Porky shorts presented on newly struck 35 mm prints.
 Now in charge of programming at MGM/UA Home Video, among his other duties Feltenstein wanted to rethink how the label presented animation releases.
 Though the Viddy-Oh!
 Cartoon Festival titles sold well, they were still no match for Warner's Golden Jubilee releases, where the majority of the volumes were being certified Gold and Platinum by the Recording Industry Association of America.
 It didn't help that the white Viddy-Oh! clamshell boxes did little to set them apart from similar-looking kid-vid tapes that were muscling their way onto store shelves.
 Feltenstein wanted to create a new line in the mold of the Golden Jubilee series, and in March 1988 he delivered with Cartoon Moviestars.

 Though the Cartoon Moviestars line would eventually cover all of MGM's major animated properties, the initial assortment focused solely on Warner Bros. cartoons.
 Four character titles--spotlighting Bugs Bunny, Daffy Duck, Elmer Fudd, and Porky Pig--were made available at $14.95 each, as was the first ever home video release of the 1975 documentary Bugs Bunny Superstar for $19.95.
 With new uncut prints supplied by Turner Entertainment, the character collections featured a number of essential 1940s cartoons, many of which were making their home video debuts.